-Setapp has 111 apps and counting.
-Which means, you’ll need time go through all of them, even though they’re totally worth it.
-As Setapp creators, we know how to make the most out of your new app collection, so we wanted to share a few tips.
+Setapp has more than a hundred apps and all of them belong to you now.
+As Setapp creators, we know how to make the most out of it, so here's a few tips.

 Start by opening Setapp Desktop app.
 You can find it through Launchpad or Quick look.

 Tip 1.
 Don’t google, Setapp.